xaverkapeller/SimplePreferences/README.md

 }
 ```

 The String you enter in `@Preferences` will be used to set the name of the preferences file so don't change it when refactoring!
-That would cause all saved information to be lost (at least until you change it back).
+That would cause all saved data to be lost (at least until you change it back).

-After creating the interface SimplePreferences generates a factory class which you can use to create an instance of your preferences interface:
+After creating the interface SimplePreferences generates a factory class which you can use to create an instance of your preferences interface.
+The factory classes are always named like this: `<Name of the Interface>Factory`.

 ```java
 ExamplePreferences preferences = ExamplePreferencesFactory.newInstance(context);
 ```

-The factory classes are always named like this: `<Name of the Interface>Factory`.
+**NOTE**: The factory classes are generated when you build your project so it should become usable after you have build your project at least once.

 And that's it!
-Now you can use the setters and getters and anything you save will be persisted.
+Now you can use the setters and getters to save and load data.
+Any saved data will automatically be persisted on the device.

 ```java
 String text = preferences.getText();